home-assistant/addons/zwave_js/DOCS.md

 `s2_authenticated_key`, and `s2_unauthenticated_key` in order to use all of the secure inclusion methods (S0 and S2).

+If you are coming from a previous version of `zwave-js`, your key is likely stored in the `network_key` configuration option.
+When the addon is first started, the key will be migrated from `network_key` to `s0_legacy_key`.

 If any of these keys are missing on startup, the addon will autogenerate one for you.

 o generate a network key manually, you can use the following script in, e.g.,